simonjensen/docker-nginx/README.md

 # docker-nginx

-A base image for nginx
+A base image for nginx.

+Base on `nginx:1.17.6-alpine`.